rage/python-editor/README.md

 ## Running the project

-To run the project after installing it, go to the `example` directory and run `npm run start`.
+To run the project in example environment, go to the `example` directory and run `npm start`.

+If you make any changes to the worker, you will always need to run the `encode:worker` command again.

 ## License